 Hyperbaric Oxygen Therapy

-Hyperbaric oxygen therapy (HBOT) is a technique that puts clients into a hyperoxygenated chamber.
-Breathing this highly oxygenated air increases the level of oxygen in your blood, which in turn can accelerate tissue healing in both the brain and the body.
+Hyperbaric oxygen therapy (HBOT) involves putting clients into a hyper-oxygenated chamber.
+Breathing this highly oxygenated air increases the amount of oxygen in the blood and accelerates tissue healing in the brain and the body.

 HBOT is often used in the treatment of certain migraine conditions and can frequently lead to a rapid reduction in symptoms.
 When paired with other techniques for treating depression, it can play an important role in a holistic plan for whole-person well-being.